Who We Are

 Communications between you and the Society is key to your enjoyment and our success.

-, save it to your desktop, and email it or print it out and send it to the Society (PO Box 52, Gilboa, NY 12076)
+You can type out your information on this form, save it to your desktop, and email it or print it out and send it to the Society (PO Box 52, Gilboa, NY 12076)

 Our annual membership is based on an anniversary date established when we process your check.
 A renewal would simply add 12 months to the projected expiration date, while lapsed memberships are seen as new ones without penalty for the lapse.